lucky-wolf/DW2-XL/README.md

 ### v1.16.5
 - Tweaked the Planetary Admin facilities to have increasing construction and maintainance costs
+- Reduced tech cost of level 3 and 4 government facilities to same as level 2, to try to make the AIs not totally fail

 ### v1.16.4
 - Reverted Planetary Administration facilities to be levels of the same family